iterative/dvc.org/content/docs/user-guide/data-versioning.md

 The resulting projects are neatly organized in the "space dimension", having only the files and directories needed at the time and without complicated, ad hoc file names like `2022-10-20_linear-model_v2-Carl`.
-Project versions live in the "time dimension" ([Git history]).Here's a more concrete example:
+Project versions live in the "time dimension" ([Git history]).
+Here's a more concrete example:

 [version control]:
   https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control